High Desert Hideout

 Year

-The High Desert Hideout’s site is located west of downtown Bend, Oregon, and borders national forest lands.
-When completed, the home will enjoy uninterrupted views of several peaks of the Cascade Mountain Range.
-The orientation of the residence is designed to be expansive like a horizon and SEA crafted the experience of the home to reflect the simplicity of the surrounding landscape.
+The High Desert Hideout’s site is located west of downtown Bend, Oregon, and borders Deschutes National Forest.
+The home enjoys uninterrupted views of several peaks of the Cascade Mountain Range.
+The orientation of the residence is intentional, placed to maximize these views while connecting with and reflecting the simplicity of the surrounding landscape.

-The defining feature of the home is a series of courtyards that pull the natural world deep into the interior spaces of the home.
+A defining feature of the home is a series of courtyards that pull the natural world deep into the interior spaces.
 The gradual transition from interior to courtyard to landscape is purposeful and supports the home’s overall design language.

 Acknowledgements